 - Document month-over-month changes: Identify which directories deliver the best ROI

-Different business types require tailored directory strategies.
-Here’s how to customise your approach:
+Different business types need tailored directory strategies.
+Here’s how to adjust your approach:

 Plumbers, electricians, and similar local services should focus on: